mmistakes/minimal-mistakes/docs/_docs/04-upgrading.md

 When hosting with GitHub Pages you'll need to push up a commit to force a rebuild with the latest [theme release](https://github.com/mmistakes/minimal-mistakes/releases).

-An empty commit will get the job done too if you don't have anything to commit at the moment:
+An empty commit will get the job done too if you don't have anything to push at the moment:

 ```terminal
 git commit --allow-empty -m "Force rebuild of site"